2jungoo/Facebeauty/README.md

-# Facechange wiht high resolution
+# Facechange with high resolution

 This repository provides two functionalities:
 1. **Image Denoising** using the **DnCNN model** implemented in PyTorch.